bigscience-workshop/bigscience/train/tr8-104B-wide/chronicles.md

 Also codecarbon has been ignoring the `log_level="error"` setting and bombarding the main log with thousands of warnings, which also indicate that it misses a lot of measurements, so turning it off as the measurements will be wrong anyway.

-Try 3 failed in a very similar way as try 2
+Experiment 3 failed in a very similar way as experiment 2

 ![tr8-104B-glitch-3.png](images/tr8-104B-glitch-3.png)

-# Try 4
+# Experiment 4

 Iz Beltagy compiled a list of suggestions to try next.
 Quoting Iz: